ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 Creating a server with a password option for connecting isn't supported.
 You must specify an SSH key when you provision the server and use the private key to connect to the server.
 {: requirement}

-## Supported SSH key types: RSA and ED25519 in the UI
+## Supported SSH key types: RSA and ED25519 in the console
 {: #ssh-key-types-ui}
 {: ui}